krishnanj/adversarial_attack_gfm/LAMBDA_LABS_SETUP.md

 # Lambda Labs GPU Cloud Setup Guide

-This guide will help you set up and run your adversarial training experiments on Lambda Labs GPU cloud instances.
+This guide will help you set up and run your adversarial training experiments on Lambda Labs GPU cloud instances with support for both promoter and transcription factor datasets.

 ## Complete Step-by-Step Workflow